Installation Instructions

 notebook_1 | or http://127.0.0.1:8888/lab?token=00ed70b5342f79f0a970ee9821c271eeffaf760a7dcd36ec

-Locate the last URL in your terminal (the one that includes 127.0.0.1), and navigate to that URL in a web browser to access the Jupyter notebook interface.
+Locate the last URL in your terminal (the one that includes 127.0.0.1), and navigate to that URL in a web browser to access the Jupyter Notebook interface.

 The home directory includes a subdirectory named persistent-volume.
 All work you’d like to save should be placed in this directory, as it is the only one that will be saved across different container runs.